cosmicCode42/Armings-Fellowship-MP1/README.md

 	- Potentially add more lore about the characters?
 - Friends of the Fellowship pages!
 	- Details of the assorted allies of the party.

+## Testing

+The site has been tested extensively to ensure the best user experience across multiple screen sizes.

+### Bugfixes
+- **Problem:** The character icons looked slightly lopsided on the index page.
+	- **Solution:** I added percentage padding to the left of each icon to make them more central and adjusted the padding on smaller screens with a CSS @media rule to keep them oriented for that layout.
+- **Problem:** Character icons on the chracter pages were pushed too far to the left on smaller screen sizes.
+	- **Solution:** I used a different class (charnav-icon instead of charnav-index-icon) with slightly different padding to account for the differences in layout between the index page and the character pages.
+- **Problem:** Discovered that I had been using a media class for the character icons when I didn't need to.
+	- **Solution:** Removed the media class from all icons on all pages.
+This also helped with the orientation issue.
+- **Problem:** Discovered one of the classes added to the character icons (the mr-3 class) was adding a bit of space to the right of the icons.
+	- **Solution:** Removed the mr-3 class from all icons.
+As an added bonus, the left padding is no longer necessary (and in fact contributes to the lopsided issue now), so I removed those CSS rules.
+- **Problem:** Misplaced a closing div within the character icon section on Subao's page.
+This closed the 'charnav' section early, causing a very strange lopsided effect where two of the icons were excluded and formed new rows.
+	- **Solution:** Deleted the additional closing div, which fixed the issue.
+- **Problem:** The numbers added to the progress bars, representing character statistics, look strange on smaller screens.
+	- **Solution:** Added a span that only displays the numbers on Small or smaller screens, on which they look fine.
+The exception is Sun's Intelligence of 8, which only displays on Large or larger screens.
+- **Problem:** There was a great amount of space between the navbar and the hero image on the index page.
+	- **Solution:** Added separate @media rules for each screen size in which there was an issue and adjusted until the page looked serviceable.
+This required a lot of small adjustments and specific rule ordering to make sure the general rules weren't overridden.

 # Credit